Botched135/Project-Perkele/README.md

 13. Now, you can start making your own game.

 Perkele is about the Finnish Devil who have stolen all your loot!
+You will start off naked and try to recover and get your vengence!